 - Cabinet paper: Open Government Partnership National Action Plan 2018-20, 12 September 2018

 - DEV-18-MIN-0197:Open Government Partnership National Action Plan 20128-20, 12 September 2018

 We provided this advice to the Minister of State Services to finalise the Plan, having considered feedback on the draft Plan:

-All feedback was assessed and referred to the relevant Lead Agencies for a response.
+All feedback on the draft Plan, published on 20 September 2018, had been assessed and referred to the relevant Lead Agencies for a response.
 Some additional detail was added to the Commitments, and other matters will be addressed in progress reports.
 The last section, Our Journey, was updated.

 We’ve complied a summary of the comments from individuals and civil society organisations and how agencies responded.
 Some comments were identified as out-of-scope for this purpose though may be relevant for consideration for the next Plan.
 There’s also a link to on-line comments, plus PDFs of comments sent by email:

 - Summary of Public Comments and Agency Responses

 - Comments submitted online via the OGPNZ website

 - Andrew Ecclestone